ppaschos/snowmass-connect-docs/docs/index.md

     * Ensure your job is validated for HTCondor to run it on the OSG grid
     * Job statistics are properly collected and displayed on the OSG monitoring dashboard for the snowmass project: `https://gracc.opensciencegrid.org/`

-## Data Management and Grid TransfersC
+## Data Management and Grid Transfer

 This section describes recommendations and options for transferring data to the from remote woker nodes as part of a job submission to the OSG.
 As disussed above, users should place their input data for processing on the Open Science Grid in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
-There is 50TB available for Snowmass21 on the filesystem at the moment.
+Users will receive a 1TB quota for their personal user space, and there is a shared 50TB quota for the project space.
+Larger space allocations can be accommodated on a case-by-case basis.
 Data can be transferred to the grid as part of an OSG job using three different methods depending on the file size.

 1. HTCondor File Transfer.
 This method is recommended for the majority of computational workflows running on the OSG.
 Users can employ this method if the total size of the input data per job does not exceed 1 GB.
 In addition, OSG recommends that the output data per job that need to be transfered back does not exceed 1 GB as well.
 To enable HTCondor File transfers for your input and output data insert the following parameters anywhere in your HTCondor submit file: